t4d-gmbh/working-with-git/source/content/principles/healthy_reference_best.md

 ```
 {% endif %}

-:::{card} Keep a healthy reference
+:::{card} Tips to keep a healthy reference:
 - Identify one branch on one location to be the main reference{% if page %}[^sn1]{% endif %}
 - Never develop directly on the main reference
 - Never modify shared history